 The expectation is happiness.
 The reality is often a hard question: what the hell comes next?

-After talking to dozens of post-exit founders and digging into the research, six distinct paths emerge.
-Most founders try more than one before settling somewhere.
+Six distinct paths emerge from the research and from watching how post-exit founders behave.
+Most try more than one before settling somewhere.
 Some combine several into a portfolio approach.
 None is inherently better.

 1. Angel and Venture Investing